JuanDelaRosa/JuanDelaRosa/README.md

-- 👋 Hi, I’m @JuanDelaRosa
+Juan De la Rosa is here 👋
-- 👀 I’m interested in Android Kotlin development and looking for a remote job
+I’m interested in Android Kotlin development and I'm currently working at HouseCall Pro
-- 🌱 I’m currently learning Industry best practice
-- 💞️ I’m looking to collaborate with companies open to remote work, with a global vision and great potential
 - 📫 How to reach me
 Email: juan-delarosa@outlook.com
 Linkedin: https://www.linkedin.com/in/juan-conrado-herrera-de-la-rosa-b5288a129/